vmchale/tin-summer/README.md

 artifacts.
 It's especially useful when you're writing build systems, because you can make sure your `clean` command gets everything.

-Anecdotally, I found around 2GB of junk with this tool.

 ## Installation

 ### Binary install